 The primary objective of the stormwater system is to manage stormwater runoff to minimise flood damage and adverse effects on the environment.
 The stormwater system design philosophy aims to protect people, properties and ecological values by preventing or mitigating the quality and the quantity effects of stormwater on the built and natural environment.

-The design of the stormwater system must ensure an acceptable stormwater service for each property by providing a treatment, control and disposal system:
+The design of the stormwater system must ensure an acceptable stormwater service for each property and all public assets including the entire Transport Corridor by providing a treatment, control and disposal system:

 Within each property boundary.